 Practice tests allow you to become familiar with the assessments and give candidates an idea of the type of questions they may face in a live test.
 The practice tests can be delivered in two ways:

-The results of all live and unit 1C practice tests taken are available to view in the Results screen in Surpass.
-The results of the unit 2C practice tests taken are only available to view in the Results screen if they are marked by a teacher.
+The results of all live, Unit 1C and CC practice tests taken are available to view in the Results screen in Surpass.
+The results of the Unit 2C practice tests taken are only available to view in the Results screen if they are marked by a teacher.

 Several reports including unofficial result slips for all tests and detailed learner feedback can be generated in the Results screen.